Turbo (software): TurboServer

 TurboServer (formerly Spoon Server) is an application deployment platform that allows software packaged with Turbo Studio to be deployed, patched, and managed via the web.
 End users log into a website from any browser and are able to launch and use desktop-level applications like Microsoft Word and Photoshop without having to install them.
 It is a private version of the Turbo.net service.
 Applications are streamed to user desktops and run on clean desktops without administrative privileges.
 Desktops can be re-imaged and locked-down.

 Turbo

 Turbo (formerly Spoonium) is a platform of tools that allows users to package Windows desktop applications and their dependencies into software containers.
 Application containers made with Turbo can run on any Windows machine without installers, app breaks, or dependencies.
 Containers can be used to streamline the software development life cycle.
 Developers can ensure that their applications run as intended by including specific dependencies within containers.
 Software testers can rapidly pull and test software without having to install dependencies, can test multiple application versions side-by-side, and can return application containers to their development teams in specific app states.
 System administrators can reduce failures due to differences in development, testing, production, and end-user environments.
-Theiir service is currently in an open beta.
+Their service is currently in an open beta.